How Much Money Will Be Bet On The Super Bowl In 2024?

 Betting on the Super Bowl around the US

-More than half of American adults (57 percent, 146 million) now live in a legal, live sports betting market.
+Well more than half of American adults (67 percent, 164 million) now live in a legal, live sports betting market.
 This year, more states than ever will take legal sports wagers on the Super Bowl.
-In addition to gambling on the Super Bowl in Nevada, sports fans can legally wager on the Super Bowl in the following US states:
+In addition to betting on Super Bowl odds in Nevada, sports fans can legally wager on the Super Bowl in the following US states:

 - Arizona